 WHY IT’S A TOP PICK: Audiophile-grade sound quality in a solidly built and travel-friendly package.

-Summary: The SINE takes Audeze’s construction prowess and advanced planar magnetic technology into the on-ear headphone segment, and iPhone users can enjoy superior audio through a Lightning-compatible cable that has an in-line DAC built in.
+Summary: The SINE takes Audeze’s construction prowess and advanced planar magnetic technology into the on-ear headphone segment, and iPhone users can enjoy superior audio through a Lightning-compatible cable that has an in-line DAC built-in.
+If you want a less expensive headphone, check out our V-MODA crossfade M-80 review instead.

 What We Liked